 You can apply for a Statement of Loss if you have lost your Employment Permit.
 You should email the completed application form to firstname.lastname@example.org

 If you have lost your job or been laid off because of the Government’s measures to prevent the spread of the virus, read ‘If you have lost your job or been laid off’ below.

 ISD renewed all immigration permissions that were due to expire between 20 March and 20 May for 2 months.
 This measure has since been extended for an additional 2 months to cover permissions that are due to expire before 20 July 2020.
 A new notice was issued on 16 July 2020, extending permissions that are due to expire between 20 July 2020 and 20 August 2020 for a further period of 1 month.

 You will not get a new IRP during this time.
 You will also not get a permission letter.
 When normal services are resumed, you should go to your local registration office.

 If you were informed in your immigration permission letter that you should write to ISD to renew your permission before it expires, you should write and to ask for your permission to be renewed in the normal way.
-Your permission will be automatically renewed for 2 months if it expires between 20 March and 20 May, but you will have to have a letter from ISD to extend it further when normal services resume.
+Your permission will be automatically renewed for 2 months if it expires before 20 July, but you will have to have a letter from ISD to extend it further when normal services resume.

 ISD has published frequently asked questions (pdf) about the temporary renewals.